akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

-# ABOUT QTMT IT Solution Inc
+# ABOUT DEAS Solution Inc
-This company is setup by a group of AI enthusiastic students in UTeM.
-They are passionate in AI software and products and hope to bring AI closer to everyone in the world.
+A group of eager UTeM students that are interested in AI founded this startup.
+They are passionate about AI software and products and want to make AI more widely available.

-Based in Malaysia, Malacca.
+BASED IN MALAYSIA, MALACCA.

-## OUR MISSION
+## THE MISSION
-BRING CUTTING EDGE ARTIFICIAL INTELLIGENCE(AI) TECHNOLOGY TO THE COMMUNITY AND DAILY LIFE
+BUILD CONNECTIONS WITH LOCAL COMMUNITIES WHEREVER THE DISCOURSE IS TAKING PLACE.

-## Innovation
+## INNOVATION
-We change the way of how people think about AI and change their life habit.
+THE GAPS IN MENTAL HEALTHCARE ARE GETTING SMALLER BECAUSE TO AI.

-## OUR TEAM
+## THE TEAM
 **CHIEF EXECUTIVE OFFICIAL (CEO)**

 <img src="assets/quek.jpg" width="200" height="auto" />